Anyone who knew me in my ardent feminist days forty years ago,

 If doing these girly girl things makes YOU happy and brings YOU daily joy, then I support your doing it.
 It’s when we do these things because of societal pressures that I call foul.

-When I put my bathroom back together at the end of the week, I’m going to examine every single item and see what I truly need in order to look presentable to the world at large, what I really like having in my cupboard, and what can get tossed out never to be purchased again!
+When I put my bathroom back together at the end of the week, I’ll examine each item and see what I need in order to look presentable to the world at large, what I like having in my cupboard, and what can get tossed out never to be re-purchased!